Pablodd1/ThriveOrtho-MSK/docs/FULL_PROJECT_REVIEW_2025_11_01.md

 ## 🎯 Executive Summary

-SOBEAIREHAB is a comprehensive AI-powered physical therapy assessment platform that combines real-time pose detection, medical scribe capabilities, and clinical documentation tools.
+ThriveOrtho is a comprehensive AI-powered physical therapy assessment platform that combines real-time pose detection, medical scribe capabilities, and clinical documentation tools.
 The project has successfully completed Phase 1 (71%) and Phase 2 (33%), with 7 major features implemented across 2 development phases.

 **Key Achievements:**
 - ✅ 8,570+ lines of production code